jaruizsys/ComparingClassifiers/README.md

 #### Modeling using ALL columns plus GridSearchCSV

-For this model, we'll be evaluating with all the columns provided looking for the best classifier giving good performance in term of accuracy and fitting time.
+During this iteration, we'll be evaluating with all the columns provided looking for the best classifier giving good performance in term of accuracy and fitting time.
 Here the results:

 ![Tabular results](images/tabular_full_results.png)